ChopCrypto/BinanceUnlistedFutures_Bybit/README.md

 1. Text file of all Bybit tickers.
 TradingView import compatible
 2. Tickers printed in console

+The output will be a .txt file containing a list of all of the Bybit USDT Futures tickers.
+This list is compatible to be imported directly into TradingView

 # How to Use it
 Simply run the code using Python command